-This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) relative to the site’s history of enslavement and the story of Jupiter Hammon, the first published African American writer.
+This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) with the site’s history of enslavement and the story of Jupiter Hammon, one of the earliest published African American writers.

 While Hammon was born into slavery on Long Island, Wheatley was born in the Senegambia region of West Africa, kidnapped into slavery, and forced to endure the Middle Passage.
 She arrived in Boston on July 11, 1761 and was one of the 75 out of 96 captive Africans that survived the treacherous journey.
 John Wheatley (1703–1778), a Boston merchant and tailor, purchased the seven- or eight-year-old child to serve as an enslaved domestic laborer for his wife, Susanna.
 They named her “Phillis” after the slave ship that forcibly removed her from her homeland.
-Although Phillis spoke no English, the family quickly recognized her intelligence and taught her to read and write, providing her with a classical education that went beyond what most White women of her time received.
+Although Phillis initially spoke no English, she mastered the language and quickly learned to read and write.

 In his “Address to Miss Phillis Wheatley,” Hammon writes to the famous young poet in verse, celebrating their shared African heritage and instruction in Christianity.
 His words echo Wheatley’s own poem, “On Being Brought from Africa to America.”
 Hammon writes: “God’s tender mercy brought thee here;/ Tost o’er the raging main;/ In Christian faith thou hast a share,/ Worth all the gold of Spain.”
-More than four decades Wheatley’s senior, Hammon also acts as a mentor and gently argues against her preoccupation with material matters over spiritual salvation.
+More than four decades Wheatley’s senior, Hammon acts as a mentor and gently argues against her preoccupation with worldly matters over spiritual salvation.
 It is unknown if Wheatley ever responded to the elder poet.

-Despite the overt religious nature of Hammon’s works, he too commented on the events unfolding around him.

-Jupiter Hammon was critical of chattel slavery and the American Revolution.
+Despite the religious overtones of Jupiter Hammon’s works, he also addressed the historic events that unfolded around him.
+Hammon was critical of chattel slavery and the American Revolution.
 Twice he would have to flee invading British forces, first on Long Island in 1776, and then again in 1779 as English troops brought death and destruction to the city of New Haven, Connecticut.
-The following year, Joseph Lloyd, Hammon’s enslaver and a supporter of the Revolutionary War, took his own life after the major British victory at the Siege of Charleston.
-Hammon’s 1778 poem, “A Dialogue, Entitled, The Kind Master and the Dutiful Servant,” directly references the ongoing war, expressing his desire to see its end, and through imagined dialogue between a “master” and a “servant,” Hammon’s complex feelings about the relationship between God, humanity, and slavery.
+The following year, Joseph Lloyd, Hammon’s enslaver and a supporter of American independence, tragically died by suicide.
+Hammon’s 1778 poem, “A Dialogue, Entitled, The Kind Master and the Dutiful Servant,” directly references the ongoing war, expressing a desire to see its end, and through imagined dialogue between a “master” and a “servant,” reveals Hammon’s complex feelings about the relationship between God, humanity, and slavery.

-Over the course of her life, Phillis Wheatley authored at least 57 pieces of poetry, 46 of which she lived to see published.
+Over the course of her life, Phillis Wheatley Peters authored at least 57 pieces of poetry, 46 of which she lived to see published.
 Her works collected praise from the likes of George Washington, Benjamin Franklin, Voltaire, and even King George III.
-Wheatly died a free woman in 1784 at just 31 years old, likely due to complications from childbirth.
-She had been married to a free man named John Peters, but the couple struggled with extreme poverty.
+Wheatly Peters died a free woman in 1784 at just 31 years old, likely due to complications from childbirth.
+She had been married to a free man named John Peters, but the couple struggled to make ends meet.
 For free Blacks in early America, jobs were hard to come by and the pay was often not enough to live on.
-Before Wheatley passed away, she attempted to publish a second book, but was never able to secure the financial support.
+Before Wheatley Peters passed away, she attempted to publish a second book, but was never able to secure the financial support.
 John Peters was probably the last person to see the manuscript.

-Pioneers in American literature, Jupiter Hammon and Phillis Wheatley laid the foundations for Black intellectualism in America.
-Their literary accomplishments are extraordinary in the face of a racist colonial society that widely embraced white-supremacist views about the intellectual inferiority of Africans.
+Pioneers in American literature, Jupiter Hammon and Phillis Wheatley Peters laid the foundations for Black intellectualism in America.
+Their literary accomplishments were extraordinary in a society that would come to embrace white-supremacist views about the intellectual inferiority of Africans.
 With his address to the “Ethiopian Poetess,” Hammon engaged a fellow “genius in bondage” in a philosophical exchange of ideas that was unprecedented in eighteenth-century America.
-As war broke out in the colonies and debates about freedom reverberated across the Atlantic, Hammon’s and Wheatly’s insightful words critically deepen our understanding of American liberty and freedom and the turbulent historical moment in which they both lived and survived.
+As war broke out in the colonies and debates about freedom reverberated across the Atlantic, Hammon’s and Wheatley’s insightful words critically deepen our understanding of American freedom and the turbulent historical moment in which they both lived and survived.